unswexplains/unswexplains.github.io/c6267e113cac/content.md

 Sometimes we measure by observation.
 This is how you might measure the registration, make, and colour of the cars in the supermarket parking lot.
 As mentioned above, it's a bit odd to use the term "measurement" for this, but it still counts as measurement.

-Sometimes we measure by using an instrument of some kind, such as a tape measure, or some scales, or a thermometer.
+Sometimes we measure by using an instrument of some kind, such as a tape measure, or scales, or a thermometer.
 This is how you might measure the lengths of the cars - using a tape measure.

 Sometimes we measure by calculation.
 This is how you might measure the frequency of words in a document, for example.